-We developed here a simple but fairly comprehensive framework to analyze moral behavior and its malleability.
+We have developed here a simple but fairly comprehensive framework to analyze moral behavior and its malleability.
 Together with known key factors such as intrinsic preferences, self-control and social- or self-image concerns, it incorporates a critical new one, namely the generation, use and circulation of arguments, such as narratives and imperatives, about the moral consequences of one's actions.
 The model also helps organize and interpret many empirical findings, and generates new predictions.

 Of course, the analysis still leaves many important issues to be explored in future research.
-First, we modelled narratives as acting as hard signals about social or/and private payoffs, while stressing that in practice they may or may not, upon closer inspection, have real informational content or be logically coherent.
-Put differently, we took as a primitive some class of arguments that "work" in persuading agents about the magnitude of externalities, and focused on analyzing how people will then search for them, invoke them, repeat them, and judge those who do so.
-What makes so many "content-free" narratives work is still imperfectly understood, however, beyond the fact that it typically involves important elements of heuristic and/or motivated, wishful thinking -models of which could be combined with the present one.
+First, we have modelled narratives as acting as hard signals about social or/and private payoffs, while stressing that in practice they may or may not, upon closer inspection, have real informational content or be logically coherent.
+Put differently, we have taken as a primitive some class of arguments that "work" in persuading agents about the magnitude of externalities, and focused on analyzing how people will then search for them, invoke them, repeat them, and judge those who do so.
+What makes so many "content-free" narratives work is still imperfectly understood, however, beyond the fact that it typically involves important elements of both heuristic and motivated or wishful thinking -models of which could be combined with the present one.

 An important related question is that of competing narratives.
-We focussed on a single moral argument that each person may or may not be exposed to and use, but in reality parties and "narrative entrepreneurs" with conflicting interests will offer very different rationales for what is right or wrong.
+We focussed on a single moral argument that each person may or may not be exposed to and use, but in reality parties with conflicting interests, or opportunistic "narrative entrepreneurs," will offer very different rationales for what is right or wrong.
 What factors then make one story more compelling than the other?
-Related areas of potential investigation include politics (fake news, focus of the debate), identity conflicts (in-group/out-group narratives), and the design of religious and other doctrines (complementarity or substitutability between narratives and imperatives).
+Related areas of potential investigation include politics (fake news, focus of the debate), the construction of identity and identity conflicts (in-group/out-group narratives), and the design of religious and other doctrines (complementarity or substitutability between narratives and imperatives).

-Arguments about what constitutes a moral act can also extend beyond beliefs about its consequences.
-We think that any serious model of morality must consider externalities -causing or avoiding harm to others- but acknowledge that other notions may be relevant as well.
+Disagreements over what constitutes a moral act can also extend beyond differences in beliefs about its consequences.
+We think that any serious model of morality must consider externalities-causing or avoiding harm to others-but acknowledge that other notions may be relevant as well.
 Haidt (2007), for instance, criticizes the reduction to the fairness-harm (externality) conception and suggests the inclusion of other phenomena such as loyalty, authority, and spiritual purity.
-These notions can, in large part, already be mapped back to our model through the (self) signaling of personal values and of the in-group they extend to, but working out more specific and testable implications seems worthwhile.
+These notions can, in large part, already be mapped back to our model through the (self) signaling of personal values and of the in-group they extend to, but working out more specific and testable implications (e.g., where a tradeoff arises not with some private cost but with a concern about harming others) seems worthwhile.

-Differing social preferences even under full information (alternatively, heterogenous priors) constitute another potential source of disagreement, often relevant for "hot" societal issues such as abortion, gay rights, gun control, etc. When agreement on what constitutes a negative versus positive externality is not commonly shared, social image becomes multidimensional and group-dependent.
-We explained how our model still captures the net effects of these concerns, given how their relative importance to different individuals reflects the degree of assortative matching in society.
-The latter is ultimately endogenous, however, so it would be interesting to analyze group (or network) formation jointly with social signaling and narrative transmission -asking for instance why organizations or polities might want to maintain a certain diversity of values among their members.
+Differing social preferences even under full-information (or, alternatively, heterogenous priors) constitute another potential source of disagreement, often relevant for "hot" societal issues such as abortion, gay rights, gun control, etc. If agreement on what constitutes a negative versus positive externality is not commonly shared, social image becomes multidimensional and group-dependent.
+Our model abstracts from these tradeoffs by implicitly assuming that people care only (more generally: on net) for the esteem of those who share their basic values, but reputational concerns are often more complex and wide-ranging.